 The City was incorporated on July 31, 1875, and is located in the approximate center of the State in Orange County (the "County").
-The County, established by the Florida Legislature in 1824, is located approximately midway between the City of Jacksonville to the north and the City of Miami to the south, and between the City of St. Petersburg and the City of Tampa on the on the west and the City of Daytona Beach on the east.
+The County, established by the Florida Legislature in 1824, is located midway between Jacksonville to the north and Miami to the south, between St. Petersburg Tampa on the Gulf of Mexico on the west and Daytona Beach on the Atlantic coast on the east.
 Two of the State's major highways, Interstate 4 for east west travel and the Florida Turnpike for north south travel, intersect just outside of the City.
 The County encompasses approximately 1,003 square miles, ranking nineteenth in the State in terms of land area.
-The County enjoys an excellent climate, with temperatures ranging from an average of approximately 60° (F) in January to an average of approximately 83° (F) in August.
+The County enjoys an excellent climate, with temperatures ranging from an average of approximately $60^{\circ}$ (F) in January to an average of approximately $83^{\circ}$ (F) in August.

 The Orlando MSA is one of the leading tourist destinations in the world, has one of the largest number of hotel accommodations and one of the highest hotel occupancy rates in the United States.
-Orlando hosted approximately 62 million visitors in 2014.
-Metro Orlando has approximately 116,500 hotel rooms, which is the second largest concentration of hotel rooms in the United States.
+Orlando hosted approximately 57 million visitors in 2012 and just over 59 million visitors in 2013.
+Metro Orlando has approximately 118,100 hotel rooms, which is the second largest concentration of hotel rooms in the United States.
 The Orlando/Orange County Convention Center houses more than 7,000,000 square feet of public, exhibit and meeting space, making it one of the largest in the nation.

 The City and the Amway Center are home to the Orlando Magic, a franchise in the National Basketball Association and the Orlando Solar Bears, who compete in the ECHL hockey league.
 The City and the Amway Center served as hosts for the NBA's 2012 All-Star Game and events.
 The Orlando MSA is the spring training home of the Houston Astros and the Atlanta Braves.
-The City's Florida Citrus Bowl is the temporary home to the Orlando City Lions, who began play in Major League Soccer in 2015, and is also host of the annual NCAA Football Cure Bowl, Buffalo Wild Wings Citrus Bowl, Russell Athletic Bowl and Florida Blue Florida Classic games.
+The City's Florida Citrus Bowl is the temporary home to the Orlando City Lions, the 2013 Champions of the United Soccer Leagues' PRO League that will begin play in Major League Soccer in 2015, and is also host of the annual NCAA Football Capital One Bowl, Russell Athletic Bowl and Florida Classic games.